San Francisco Discrimination Lawyer

-- Using selection criteria in the hiring process that have a significant discriminatory effect without being able to prove that the criteria are job-related
+- Using discriminatory hiring criteria without being able to prove that they are job-related

-- Relying on the discriminatory preferences of coworkers, customers or clients as the basis for an decision on employing an individual
+- Relying on the discriminatory preferences of coworkers, customers, or clients as the deciding factor for employment

-- Requiring a specific “corporate look” or “image” policy as a proxy for discriminatory preferences or prejudices in hiring and promotion decisions
+- Requiring a specific “corporate look” or “image” policy as a proxy for prejudices in hiring

 Discipline, Demotion, and Discharge

-- Using customers’ or clients’ prejudices or preferences to justify discipline, demotion, or discharge decisions
+- Using customers’ or clients’ preferences to justify discipline, demotion, or discharge decisions